SkynetResearchProject/MasternodeSetup/README.md

 2. Download Local Wallet for your operating system: : https://github.com/DiplexSoftfork/Skyrcoin/releases

-3. You will need also VPS with Ubuntu 16.04 or 18.04
+3. You will need also VPS with Ubuntu 16.04 or latter.

 **VPS WALLET:**